sarahciston/codingcare/posts/0critintro.md

 - Chun, W.H.K.
 (2009).
 "Race and/as Technology; or How to Do Things to Race." *Camera Obscura* 24:1
 - Chun, W.H.K.
 (2008).
 "On 'Sourcery', or Code as Fetish." *Configurations.* 16:3
 - Calvino, I. (1976).
 "The Burning of the Abominable House." *Numbers in the Dark*.
 Trans 1995.
-- Calvino, I., & Parks, T. (1995).
-Numbers in the dark: And other stories (1st American ed).
-Pantheon Books.
 - Ciston, S., & Marino, M. C. (2021, August 19).
 How to Fork a Book: The Radical Transformation of Publishing.
 Medium. https://markcmarino.medium.com/how-to-fork-a-book-the-radical-transformation-of-publishing-3e1f4a39a66c
-- Cox, G. and Soon, W. (2020). *Aesthetic Programming: A Handbook of Software Studies.* Open Humanities Press. [gitVersion](https://gitlab.com/aesthetic-programming/book/-/tree/master/source]
+- Cox, G. and Soon, W. (2020). *Aesthetic Programming: A Handbook of Software Studies.* Open Humanities Press. [gitVersion](https://gitlab.com/aesthetic-programming/book/-/tree/master/source)
 - Crawford, K., & Joler, V. (2018).
 Anatomy of an AI System. http://www.anatomyof.ai
 - Crawford, K. (2021). *Atlas of AI: power, politics, and the planetary costs of artificial intelligence.* Yale UP.
 - Fournier, L. (2021). *Autotheory as Feminist Practice in Art, Writing, and Criticism.* MIT P.